Looking for sustainable New Year’s Resolutions? Make steps toward an eco-friendly life with these easy ways to go green in 2018!

 7. Buy Recycled Items

-Why: It’s very simple.
+Why: It’s very simple and an easy ways to go green.
 The more recycled items we buy, the more companies will see there is a market for those products.
 They will be more encouraged to use recycled materials for their product.

 8. If possible, buy cardboard instead of plastic containers